 The easiest approach via public transport is to take the MTR to Tsuen Wan and then get a taxi to the end of On Yat Street (ask for Tsuen Wai Fa Yuen).
 From the end of the road, walk along a concrete footpath which heads left until you reach a small bridge.
 This point can also be reached by taking the 39M bus from Tsuen Wan to the TL Adventist Hospital and walking up the concrete staircase opposite the hospital entrance.

-Once you’ve crossed the bridge turn right and continue up the hill to a catchwater (this point can also be reached by car – limited parking).
+Once you’ve crossed the bridge turn right and continue up the hill to a catchwater (this point can also be reached by car – very limited parking).
 Continue up the concrete path for about 1/2km until a path breaks right.
 Contour the hillside a short way on this path before continuing all the way up the hill to small shelter at its top.
 Turning right on to a small dirt track leads to the Ha Fa Shan Boulders (approx. 5 minutes away), whilst breaking left off the main track and following a dirt path leads to all the other areas (all approx. 25 minutes away).

 1) The Classic *** V2

 From pockets on the far left hand side of the boulder traverse rightwards along the lip, via an assortment of pockets, jugs and crimps, to the large slopey hold on the far right of the face.
 Mantleshelf this to the top.
 A problem which defines the word Classic!

 2) North of America (sds) * V4.

 Start on two good pockets and launch upwards for good holds at the lip.
 Mantle to finish.

 From pockets on the wall reach up to small holds on the sloping shelf above.

 An audacious and desperate line up the tiny crimps and pockets (mostly mono’s) on the left side of the steep, narrow and high face at the end of the boulder.
 Demands strength, technique and balls in equal measure…